jasparagus/TheKeepersOfMordrin/README.md

 This directory serves as the repository for draft images, character designs, and image generation resources.
 It contains a "prompt.md" file which curates "base prompts" for generating consistently-styled images (via image-to-image or text-to-image) for the various adaptations.

 ###  Scenes
-The various "flavor" images and battlemaps, etc., used for reference.
+The various "flavor" images and battlemaps, etc., used for reference and adapted into images for the books.

 ### Actors
 Images of the characters from the story